kochsoft/scan/README.md

                         Attempt to set the given value as resolution for the selected input scanning device.
   --resolutions         List known resolution values for the selected input device.
   --png                 Produce a set of png graphics rather than a comprehensive pdf file.
   --a4 A4               Enforce A4 format.
-Give 'stretch' or 'pad' for stretching or merely pasting the original image content.
+Give 'stretch' or 'pad' for stretching or padding the original image content.
   --landscape           Do a 90 degree rotation for landscape orientation (as opposed to portrait, AKA seascape).
   --scan                Do a single flatbed scan.
   --multi               Do an Automatic Document Feeder (ADF) scan.